 - Task lighting — place lamps on either side of your couch, chairs, computer desk, or anywhere you would need to read

 - Accent lighting — place smaller lights aimed at plants, pieces of art, or beautiful furniture

-If you have an open concept home, you might find that your living room shares the same space as your dining room/eating area in one big Main Room.
+If you are renting an open concept apartment, you might find that your living room shares the same space as your dining room/eating area in one big Main Room.
 The same principles will apply, just make sure you place your overhead light and lamps over the living room area.

 For your kitchen more than any other room, you’re going to want to be able to see what you’re doing.
 The last thing you want is an improperly lit kitchen while using sharp knives, so you’ll want lighting that is both placed properly and plentiful.

 - Ambient lighting — recessed overhead lights can provide full coverage to your whole counter area

 - Task lighting — Add a flush overhead light controlled by a dimmer above your kitchen table if you have one

 - Accent lighting — add some accent lights around windows or any design fixtures if you have them